 What is a “nocebo effect”?

 The “nocebo effect” is the opposite of the “placebo effect”.
 It was discovered with people who incorrectly received a negative diagnosis.
 They became ill.
 And when apologies were made to the sick people and the diagnosis was corrected, people got better!

 When you have a negative idea about the future, your body reacts with tension and fear.
 If that stays in your system for too long, your whole body reacts to it and you get sicker.
 By giving an unfavorable diagnosis, someone in authority can create a negative expectation, whether or not it is a correct one.
 The diagnosis-shock will be even greater with insecure, sensitive people.
 If the negative expectation is believed strongly enough, it can seriously weaken the self-healing ability.

 In the meanwhile, it has become ever clearer that a diagnosis is a set of words and that the consequences are in your hands.
 Through many examples, it has become ever clearer that people are capable of a lot more than they think they are.
 Many examples of people that are healthy, in spite of serious diagnoses, show this.
 People are becoming more aware, learning more and see more examples around them that show that healing often still is possible.
 It provides hope and it causes people to not lose courage.
 And… it’s an enormous help when the people around the patient have the same attitude.
 An attitude of support and positivity.
 Let the MIR-Method help you with this as well.

 I wish you an increasing health!

 And how about you?
-Have you been through this, received a diagnosis, and helped yourself with the MIR-Method?
+Have you been through a this, received a diagnosis-shock, and helped yourself with the MIR-Method?
 I’d love to hear about it.
 Please write about it below.
 Thank you!